Archives & Special Collections

 Collections from individuals and organizations that have been instrumental in the development of water resources in Colorado and the West.

-Photo of Colorado State University Oval
+Black-and-white archival photograph of people walking through the Colorado State University Oval

 University Archive